Save Money and Get Fit: Why You Should Cycle to Work - MissLJBeauty

 Of course, some journeys will be too far to be practical by bike but a 2022 survey by Project Solar showed that three-quarters of the UK’s employed population travel around 10 miles or less to work which is a nice bike ride and what a way to start your work day.

 In 2022, Cyclescheme estimated that cycling to work could save you £750 per year.
 Not long after, that figure increased to an impressive £1,262 annually.
 These savings come from reduced fuel costs, lower vehicle maintenance, and fewer parking expenses.
 Essentially, the further you cycle, the more you save and your body and mind will reap the benefits too.
+Additionally, a battery-powered bike can make longer commutes more feasible and enjoyable while offering significant cost savings and health benefits.

 What Are the Health Benefits of Cycling?